-- Fellows must complete 300 hours of work anytime between May and the end of August.
-The work schedule will be negotiated directly with the placement site upon selection. - Recipients must attend a pre-fellowship meeting and submit a reflection paper upon completion of the fellowship. - You are required to interview, virtually or in-person, with potential fellowship sites.
+- Fellows must complete 300 hours of work anytime between May and the end of August, unless otherwise discussed.
+The work schedule will be negotiated directly with the placement site upon selection. - Recipients must attend a pre-fellowship meeting and submit a reflection paper upon completion of the fellowship. - Fellows are required to interview, virtually or in-person, with potential fellowship sites.
 Potential sites will also receive a copy of the fellow's application materials.
 Each site is required to fill out a Site Agreement Form that includes a work plan for the Fellow.

-Apply Now for a 2022 Sillerman Summer Fellowship:
+How to Apply for a 2024 Sillerman Summer Fellowship:

-To apply, email the following materials to sseller@brandeis.edu by February 18, 2022: 1) Completed Application Form 2) Short-answer questions, 3) Heller Transcript (unofficial is acceptable) 4) Current Resume 5) One outside letter of recommendation.
+To apply, email the following materials to sseller@brandeis.edu by February 16, 2024: 1) Completed Application Form 2) Short-answer questions, 3) Heller Transcript (unofficial is acceptable) 4) Current Resume 5) One outside letter of recommendation.
 It is strongly preferred that this letter be written by a professional with whom you've worked and can speak to your skills and strengths, though a recommendation from a faculty member who knows you similarly well will be accepted.

-1 We anticipate that fellowships will be completed in-person during Summer 2022.
+1 We anticipate that fellowships will be completed in-person or in a hybrid manner during Summer 2024.
 However, in-person fellowships will only be completed, as opposed to virtual fellowships, if it is deemed safe and all parties are comfortable doing so.

-2 Candid, Inside Philanthropy, and Council on Foundations provide definitions and information about philanthropic organizations
+2 Candid and Council on Foundations provide definitions and information about philanthropic organizations